summary

 Bill Summary

 An act relating to systems of law and terrorist organizations; providing legislative intent and findings; creating s.
-2.05, F.S.; defining the terms "foreign law" and "religious law"; prohibiting the application of certain law in adjudicatory proceedings; providing exceptions; providing applicability; amending s.
+2.05, F.S.; defining the terms "foreign law" and "religious law"; prohibiting the application or enforcement of certain laws or contract clauses; providing exceptions; providing applicability; amending s.
 617.1420, F.S.; providing that the Department of State may administratively dissolve a corporation that has been designated as a terrorist organization in certain situations; amending s.
 775.30, F.S.; defining the term "domestic terrorist organization"; amending s.
-775.32, F.S.; defining the term "domestic terrorist organization"; providing a person who receives military training from a domestic terrorist organization in certain situations commits a specified crime; amending s.
+775.32, F.S.; defining the term "domestic terrorist organization"; providing that a person who receives military training from a domestic terrorist organization in certain situations commits a specified crime; amending s.
 775.33, F.S.; defining the term "domestic terrorist organization"; providing a person who knowingly provides or attempts or conspires to provide material support or resources to a domestic terrorist organization commits a specified crime; amending s.
-775.34, F.S.; defining the term "domestic terrorist organization"; providing that a person who willfully becomes a member of a domestic terrorist organization and serves under the direction or control of such organization with a specified intent commits a specified crime; amending s.
+775.34, F.S.; defining the term "domestic terrorist organization"; providing that a person who willfully becomes a member of a domestic terrorist organization and serves under the hb1471 -03-e1direction or control of such organization with a specified intent commits a specified crime; amending s.
 874.03, F.S.; revising the definition of "terrorist organization" to include a foreign terrorist organization and a domestic terrorist organization; creating s.
-943.03102, F.S.; authorizing the Chief of Domestic Security to designate an organization a domestic terrorist organization or a foreign terrorist organization if certain requirements are met; requiring the Chief to maintain a list of such organizations; requiring the Chief to review each designation within a specified time period; requiring the Chief to provide specified written notice to the Governor and the Cabinet within a certain time period before making the designation; providing the Governor and the Cabinet may by a majority vote approve or reject the designation; requiring the Chief to publish such designation in the Florida Administrative Register within a specified time period after approval of the designation by the Governor and the Cabinet; authorizing a designated organization to seek judicial review; providing for removal of such designation in certain circumstances; prohibiting state agencies, political subdivisions, and public school districts from expending certain public funds to support an organization designated a domestic terrorist organization or a foreign terrorist organization, or accepting funds from such organizations; requiring the Department of Law Enforcement to adopt rules; amending s.
-1002.421, F.S.; revising eligibility and obligations of private schools that participate in the state school choice scholarship program; amending s.
+943.03102, F.S.; authorizing the Chief of Domestic Security to designate an organization a domestic terrorist organization or a foreign terrorist organization if certain requirements are met; requiring the Chief to maintain and publish on the Department of Law Enforcement's website a current list of such organizations; requiring the Chief to review each designation within a specified time period; requiring the Chief to provide specified written notice to the Governor, the Cabinet, and the organization of the designation; requiring that certain meeting materials be published and made publicly available if the Governor and Cabinet hold a meeting to consider the notice of intent; providing that the Governor and the Cabinet may by a majority vote approve or reject the designation; requiring the Chief to publish such designation in the Florida Administrative Register within a specified time period after approval of the designation by the Governor and the Cabinet; authorizing a designated organization to hb1471 -03-e1seek judicial review; prohibiting a court from compelling the public disclosure of certain documents; providing for removal of such designation in certain circumstances; prohibiting state agencies, political subdivisions, and public school districts from expending certain public funds to support an organization designated as a domestic terrorist organization or a foreign terrorist organization, contracting with a foreign terrorist organization or a domestic terrorist organization, or accepting funds from such organizations; providing construction; requiring the Department of Law Enforcement to adopt rules; amending s.
+1002.421, F.S.; revising eligibility and obligations of private schools that participate in the state school choice scholarship program; creating s.
 1003.035, F.S.; prohibiting a public school from expending certain funds to promote, support, or maintain certain programs or activities; amending s.
 1004.06, F.S.; prohibiting certain institutions from expending public funds to promote, support, or maintain programs or campus activities that advocate for domestic terrorist organizations or foreign terrorist organizations; authorizing the withholding of specified funding of certain institutions; amending s.
-1006.61, F.S.; requiring public postsecondary educational institutions to report specified information of a student in certain circumstances; requiring immediate expulsion of such student from the institution; amending s.
+1006.61, F.S.; requiring hb1471 -03-e1public postsecondary educational institutions to report specified information of a student in certain circumstances; requiring immediate expulsion of such student from the institution; defining the term "promote"; amending s.
 1009.01, F.S.; providing definitions; amending ss.
-1009.23 and 1009.24, F.S.; requiring that certain students of Florida College System institutions and state universities be immediately expelled and assessed out-of-state fees after a determination has been made such students have promoted a domestic terrorist organization or a foreign terrorist organization; amending s.
+1009.23 and 1009.24, F.S.; requiring that certain students of Florida College System institutions and state universities, respectively, be immediately expelled and assessed out-of-state fees after a determination has been made such students have promoted a domestic terrorist organization or a foreign terrorist organization; amending s.
 1009.26, F.S.; providing that certain students of school districts and Florida College System institutions are ineligible for specified fee waivers; creating s.
 1009.8963, F.S.; prohibiting students who promote domestic terrorist organization or foreign terrorist organizations from being awarded certain public institution funds; providing an effective date.

 AI Summary